jculp/getting.and.cleaning.data/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Data processing executed by run_analysis.R
 For the purpose of further analysis, a single script named `run_analysis.R` reads, cleanses, and restructures raw datasets associated with smartphone-recognition of human activity.
-This data is provided by the Center for Machine Learning and Intelligent Systems at the Unveristy of California Irvine, and the R script's processing is described below.
+This data is provided by the Center for Machine Learning and Intelligent Systems at the Unveristy of California Irvine.
+The processing executed by the script is described below.

 #### 1. Merging the datasets
 The R script first downloads the compressed **UCI HAR** activity data and its directory structure to the R working directory.
 This zipped file is then extracting using the `unzip()` function, and saved to the selected subdirectory.